“Where is the best place to watch the Changing of the Guard”?

 Then at 11:37 the Household Cavalry will ride past on their way back to barracks from Horse Guards Parade and at 11:45 the St James's Palace Detachment of the New Guard, normally led by a Regimental Band, will come marching straight up The Mall towards you.

 Make your way to Wellington Barracks, at the Buckingham Palace end of Birdcage Walk, for about 10:15.

 There you will see the New Guard forming up and being inspected, and while they are waiting for their Regimental Colours the Band play a selection of music.

 At 10:57 the New Guard led by a Regimental Band will march out of Wellington Barracks, and turn left for Buckingham Palace.

-Visitor Tip: Once the New Guard depart you can follow them to the Palace or take a gentle stroll across St. James's Park, with enough time for a quick coffee on the way, to The Mall to see the Household Cavalry ride past, on their way back to barracks, at 11:37 and then at 11:45 see the Band leading the St James's Palace Detachment of The Queen's Guard up the Mall.
+Visitor Tip: Once the New Guard depart you can follow them to the Palace or take a gentle stroll across St. James's Park, with enough time for a quick coffee on the way, to The Mall to see the Household Cavalry ride past, on their way back to barracks, at 11:37 and then at 11:45 see the Band leading the St James's Palace Detachment of The King's Guard up the Mall.